radiant/radiant-clipped-extension/README.md

 ## Upgrading from page_attachments

 This is supposed to be straightforward too.
-In theory once the assets extension has been migrated all you need is:
+In theory once the clipped extension has been migrated all you need is:

-    rake radiant:extensions:assets:migrate_from_page_attachments
+    rake radiant:extensions:clipped:migrate_from_page_attachments

 But I haven't tested that theory recently.